Universal Credit is a new working-age benefit being introduced across the country as part of the government’s welfare reforms.

 Once you have made your claim for Universal Credit, you will need to arrange an interview at your local Jobcentre Plus where you will meet your workcoach.

 You will be asked to provide any supporting documents and evidence as well as discussing what you will be required to do in order to get your Universal Credit payments.

 Advice if you already get or have applied for Universal Credit

 How you'll be paid

-If you don’t have a bank account you can get a basic account for free from most high street banks.
+If you don’t have a bank account you will need to open one.
+You can get a basic account for free from most high street banks.
 You’ll need to take some ID and proof of address.

-You will be advised about an advance payment at your Universal Credit interview.
+You’ll be advised about an advance payment at your interview.
 If you’ve already had your interview, you can phone the Universal Credit helpline: